pleachcx/yellowcake/content/pages/home.md

 ## Creating appealing homes to sell or enjoy

 Based on the Mornington Peninsula, Seascape Projects can help to increase the appeal and sale price of your home.
-Offering services for both property preparation and renovation services to homeowners.
+Offering services for both property preparation and renovation improvements.

 ## Preparing your home for sale

 Presentation pays when selling your home.
 We ensure that your home is looking at its absolute best inside and out to maximise your sale return.

 From deep cleaning, painting, and flooring to gardening and landscaping; from lighting and general repairs to building new enhancements or configurations, and more

 ## Get started